 Planning a road trip in the Berkshires, nestled in bucolic western Massachusetts?
-This Berkshires travel guide tells you all the best things to do and see in the Berkshires.
+This is the ultimate guide to all the best places to visit in the Berkshires.
 It covers the must visit towns, cities, parks, museums, and landmarks.

 The Berkshires are a lovely area, almost ripped from paintings at a museum.
 The Berkshires are dusted with magic, and the perfect place for a New England road trip.